Roman Curia: Dicastery for Bishops

-Prevost has been elevated to archbishopric status and is now Archbishop-Bishop emeritus of his former see - Chiclayo, Peru.
+The most recent prefect of this dicastery was Robert Francis Prevost who was appointed on 30 January 2023, created cardinal on 30 September 2023, and whose term ceased on 21 April 2025, at the death of Pope Francis.
+Prevost was subsequently elected to the Papacy as Pope Leo XIV on 8 May 2025, leaving the post vacant until he named his successor, Archbishop Filippo Iannone on 26 September 2025 as its new prefect.

 Associated organization

 Pontifical Commission for Latin America

-The Pontifical Commission for Latin America is instituted at the Dicastery.
-Its task is to study questions concerning the life and development of these particular Churches in order to assist the Dicasteries concerned by reason of their competence and to assist them with advice and financial means.
+The Pontifical Commission for Latin America is instituted at this dicastery.
+Its task is to study questions concerning the life and development of these particular churches in order to assist the dicasteries concerned by reason of their competence and to assist them with advice and financial means.
 It is also responsible for fostering relations between international and national ecclesiastical institutions that work for the regions of Latin America and curial institutions.
-The President of the commission is the ex officio Prefect of the Dicastery.
+The president of the commission is ex officio prefect of the dicastery.

 Dicastery for the Clergy

-The Dicastery for the Clergy is the department of the Roman Curia responsible for overseeing matters regarding priests and deacons not belonging to institutes of consecrated life or societies of apostolic life, as well as for the seminaries (except those regulated by the Dicasteries for Evangelization and for the Oriental Churches), and houses of formation of religious and secular institutes.
+The Dicastery for the Clergy is the department responsible for overseeing matters regarding priests and deacons not belonging to institutes of consecrated life or societies of apostolic life, as well as for the seminaries (except those regulated by the dicasteries for Evangelization and for the Oriental Churches), and houses of formation of religious and secular institutes.
 It handles requests for dispensation from active priestly ministry, as well as the legislation governing presbyteral councils and other organizations of priests around the world.

-The Dicastery also deals with matters within the competence of the Holy See concerning: the general discipline concerning the Diocesan Council for Economic Affairs, the Presbyteral Council, the College of Consultors, the Chapter of Canons, the Diocesan Pastoral Council, the Parishes, the Churches; the associations of clerics and public clerical associations; to the latter it may grant the faculty of incardination, after consulting the competent dicasteries and receiving the approval of the Roman Pontiff; ecclesiastical archives; and the extinction of pious wills in general and pious foundations.
-The current Prefect is Lazarus Cardinal You Heung-sik.
+The dicastery deals with matters within the competence of the Holy See concerning the general discipline concerning the diocesan council for economic affairs, the presbyteral council, the college of consultors, the chapter of canons, the diocesan pastoral council, the parishes, the churches, the associations of clerics and public clerical associations; to the latter it may grant the faculty of incardination, after consulting the competent dicasteries and receiving the approval of the Roman Pontiff.
+It deals with ecclesiastical archives and the extinction of pious wills in general and pious foundations.
+The current prefect is Lazarus Cardinal You Heung-sik.

 Associated organizations

 Pontifical Work for Priestly Vocations

-The Pontifical Work for Priestly Vocations is established within the Dicastery responsible to encourage and coordinate efforts to promote vocations to the sacred priesthood of the Roman Catholic Church.
-It is concerned primarily with setting forth a true and clear notion of the nature, the necessity, and the excellence of the priesthood; promotes the offering up of Masses, Communions, prayers and works of penance and charity to the end that God may grant many and excellent priestly vocations; and encourages the growth of the project which is established in each diocese for priestly vocations, and tries to have such projects set up where they do not already exist.
-The President of the commission is the ex officio Prefect of the Dicastery.
+The Pontifical Work for Priestly Vocations was established to encourage and coordinate efforts to promote vocations to the sacred priesthood of the Catholic Church.
+It is concerned primarily with setting forth a true and clear notion of the nature, the necessity, and the excellence of the priesthood; promotes the offering of Masses, Communion services, prayers and works of penance and charity to the end that God may grant many priestly vocations; and encourages the growth of the project that is established in each diocese for priestly vocations, and tries to have such projects set up where they do not already exist.
+The president of the commission is the ex officio prefect of the dicastery.